abearman/sparrow-dev/research/how_to_fly_drone.md

 <img src="https://3dr.com/wp-content/uploads/2015/05/start_takeoff-600x444.png" width="300" />

-## Manual Take-off
+## Manual Takeoff
 You should only be doing this from a drone-kit script, and we do this using a PID control loop to override the remote control (RC) channels.
-See the #Channel Overrides section for more information.
+See the [Channel Overrides](#channel-overrides) section for more information.

 ## Landing